robertwilltryanything-sudo/Disco/supabase_setup.md

 FOR DELETE USING (auth.uid() = user_id);
 ```

-## 2. Wantlist Table (FIX)
+## 2. Wantlist Table

-The error `Could not find the table 'public.wantlist'` indicates this table is missing.
-Please run the following script to create it and set up its security policies.
+This table stores albums the user wants to acquire.

 ```sql
 -- Create the table for the user's wantlist